testersakage/mineclonia-jtest/mods/ENTITIES/mcl_mobs/API.md

 	hp_max = 20,
 	-- the maximum health value the mob can spawn with.

-	breath_max = -1,
+	breath_max = 15,
 	-- The maximum breath value the mob can spawn with and can have.
-If -1 (default), mob does not take drowning damage.
+If -1, mob does not take drowning damage.

 	breathes_in_water = true,
 	--If true, mob loses breath when not in water.
 Otherwise, mob loses breath when inside a node with `drowning` attribute set (default: false).